opencv/opencv/modules/features2d/doc/common_interfaces_of_descriptor_matchers.rst

 ----------------------------
 .. c:function:: bool DescriptorMatcher::empty() const

-    Returns true if there are not train descriptors in the collection.
+    Returns true if there are no train descriptors in the collection.

 .. index:: DescriptorMatcher::isMaskSupported